 We know a great deal about how the human body processes minute exposures to BPA from testing human volunteers, and available data suggests that BPA is not readily absorbed through the skin.
 Additionally, biomonitoring data from the U.S. Centers for Disease Control shows that total consumer exposure to BPA, which would include exposure from receipts, is extremely low.

 On July 17, 2012, the U.S. Food and Drug Administration (FDA) revised its regulation on food-contact use of polycarbonate plastic to exclude baby bottles and sippy cups.
 This action, which was requested by the American Chemistry Council (ACC), brings certainty to consumers that BPA is no longer used to manufacture these products.

 This action was not based on any finding or concern that these products are unsafe.
 Because manufacturers who make these products for the U.S. market no longer were using BPA in baby bottles and sippy cups, there was no practical need for industry or government officials to spend further time and effort on a matter that was not relevant in the current marketplace.

-The consensus of government regulatory bodies around the world, including the U.S. FDA and the European Food Safety Authority, is that BPA is safe for use in food-contact materials, including products such as baby bottles and sippy cups.
+Government regulatory bodies, including the U.S. FDA and the Health Canada, have found that BPA is safe for use in food-contact materials, including products such as baby bottles and sippy cups.
 However, manufacturers of baby bottles and sippy cups announced several years ago that due to consumer preference they had stopped using BPA in these products and FDA’s action provides certainty for consumers.
 For more information on BPA safety, click here.
-To see what scientific experts have said about BPA safety, please click here.